NativeScript/nativescript-remote-builds/README.md

 In order to use iOS cloud build you need to provide a few more `.nscloudbuilds.json` and CircleCI configurations related to the iOS code signing.

-> IMPORTANT!
-You will need an administrator access to a paid apple developer account in order to complete this setup.
+> IMPORTANT: You will need an administrator access to a paid apple developer account in order to complete this setup.

 1) Run the `fastlane match development` command, follow the `Git Repository` flow.